Interstate 581 and Valley View Interchange Improvements

-From 0.24 mile south of Hershberger Rd to 1.561 miles south of Hershberger Rd.
+From 0.24 mile south of Hershberger Road to 1.561 miles south of Hershberger Road

-This project will complete the partial Interstate 581 interchange with Valley View Boulevard at exit 3C in the City of Roanoke.
+This project completes the partial Interstate 581 interchange with Valley View Boulevard at exit 3C in the city of Roanoke.
 The partial interchange was constructed in 1999.

-Work will include building an off-ramp from southbound I-581 onto Valley View Boulevard and an on-ramp from Valley View Boulevard onto northbound I-581.
+Work included building an off-ramp from I-581 South onto Valley View Boulevard and an on-ramp from Valley View Boulevard onto I-581 North.

-- Building a continuous lane on southbound I-581 to connect the on-ramp at Hershberger Road to the new off-ramp at Valley View Boulevard
+- Building a continuous lane on I-581 South to connect the on-ramp at Hershberger Road to the new off-ramp at Valley View Boulevard

-- Building a continuous through lane on northbound I-581 to connect the new on-ramp from Valley View Boulevard to the off-ramp at Hershberger Road
+- Building a continuous through lane on I-581 North to connect the new on-ramp from Valley View Boulevard to the off-ramp at Hershberger Road

 - Realigning a portion of the Lick Run Greenway to the north of its current location